-A prerequisite for being admitted to the Graduate School EPS as a PhD candidate is that you have successfully completed an academic training at MSc level or equivalent higher education in one of the relevant fields of science and are planning to work on a research project that is formally approved by EPS.
-Please see here for the Project form for PhD proposals , which should be sent to EPS within 3-6 months after the start.
+A prerequisite for being admitted to the Graduate School EPS as a PhD candidate is that you have successfully completed an academic training at MSc level or equivalent higher education in one of the relevant fields of science and are planning to work on a research project in a group that is affiliated with EPS.

 For every PhD candidate in EPS a Supervisory Committee has to be formed.
 The Supervisory Committee consists of:

 - The co-promotor(s)

 At least one of the promotors or co-promotors must be an EPS staff member.
 For more information about the role of the mentor, please see here.